groue/CombineTraits/README.md

     Compare with the regular `sink(receiveCompletion:receiveValue:)`, which contains so many opportunities to misbehave:

     ```swift
+    // 🤔 There are a certain amount of cases to handle
     let cancellable = namePublisher().sink(
         receiveCompletion: { completion in
             switch completion {